slem56/arcgis-buffer-volume-tool/README.md

 ## Description

-This is an ArcGIS automation tool that filters features affecting the watertable depth and calculates surface volume from interpolated depth data.
-The tool uses a series of buffer distances to filter out nearby features that affect water table depth and helps identify the optimal buffer distance for accurate water table depth analysis.
+This is an ArcGIS automation tool that filters channels affecting the watertable depth and calculates surface volume from interpolated depth data.
+The tool uses a series of buffer distances to filter out nearby channels (specifically `SUPPLY` or `ESCAPE` channels) and helps identify the optimal buffer distance for accurate water table depth analysis.

-This tool was created using ArcGIS ModelBuilder and modified for automation.
+Originally created using ArcGIS ModelBuilder, the tool has been modified for automation using Python and ArcPy.

 ## Key Features

-- **Watertable Depth Interpolation**: Uses Inverse Distance Weighting (IDW) to interpolate watertable depths.
+- **Watertable Depth Interpolation**: Uses Inverse Distance Weighting (IDW) to interpolate watertable depths from shapefile point data.
-- **Feature Filtering**: Removes the influence of features that affect watertable depth, ensuring more accurate results.
+- **Channel Influence Filtering**: Filters out depths located within a given buffer of `SUPPLY` and `ESCAPE` channel features.
+- **Masking & Clipping**: Uses a spatial mask to ensure only relevant areas are analyzed.
-- **Surface Volume Calculation**: Calculates the surface volume based on the filtered depth data.
+- **Surface Volume Calculation**: Computes the surface volume below the interpolated depth surface.
-- **Buffer Distance Optimisation**: Identifies the best buffer distance by testing various distances and logging the results.
+- **Automated Buffer Testing**: Loops through multiple buffer distances to evaluate their impact and logs the results.

+## Output

+The tool creates a text file (`output.txt`) inside the specified `data_dir`.
+This file contains two columns:
+- **Buffer**: The buffer distance in map units (e.g., meters)
+- **Volume**: The corresponding volume calculated from the depth interpolation.

+If the output file does not exist or is empty when the tool is run, a heading row (`Buffer Volume`) is automatically written at the top.

-## Example Output
+### Example Output
-The output is a .txt file with the buffer and volume.
-It will look like this:

 ```
+Buffer Volume
 0 1916113334
 10 1755721866
 20 1762712317
 ```